 How Can Renters Achieve Greater Energy Savings?

 As a renter, convincing the building’s owner to make significant structural retrofits to a property may pose some challenges.
-However, building owners or landlords are often happy to make smaller improvements and invest in efficient upgrades which can increase the value of the property and in-turn, achieve energy savings.
+However, building owners or landlords are often happy to make smaller improvements and invest in efficient upgrades which can increase the value of the property and in-turn, achieve energy savings and improve energy efficiency for renters.

-When it is not possible to carry out deep energy retrofit projects, such as replacing the roof, or upgrading heating and cooling systems, there are still minor retrofits or “low hanging fruit” upgrades and modifications which can reap energy savings.
+When it is not possible to carry out deep energy retrofit projects, such as replacing the roof, or upgrading heating and cooling systems (e.g. installing an energy-efficient HVAC system or heat pump), there are still minor retrofits or “low hanging fruit” upgrades and modifications which can result in energy savings.

 As a renter, an easy way to save energy is to start with your windows!
 For example, during warm summer days, close curtains or blinds on windows receiving direct sunlight to prevent heat gain.